CBI brand of truth, officers should act against corrupt, however powerful, without hesitation: PM | Law-Order

 The prime minister said even today when a case remains unsolved, there are demands for it to be handed over to the CBI.

-The CBI has given faith to people through its work and techniques, he said.
+The CBI has earned people's faith through its work and techniques, he said.

 ''CBI's name is on everyone's lips.
 It is like a brand for truth and justice.
 Even at the panchayat level, if some major crime happens, people want it to be referred to the CBI,'' he said.